brian-team/brian2/docs_sphinx/user/equations.rst

 Namespaces
 ~~~~~~~~~~
 **Using implicit namespaces**

-This is the typical example script scenario.
+This is the typical example script scenario:

 .. doctest::